 Your Companion for Deleted Files Recovery

 2. For optimal results, let Disk Drill finish scanning your device.
 You can pause the process or check the already located files at any time.
 However, letting the process complete will reveal more files and allow Disk Drill to run extra scans on them.
-This will enable Disk Drill to estimate each file’s “recoverability“.
+This will enable Disk Drill to estimate each file’s “recoverability”.
 When done, click on Review found items.
-Disk Drill Scan Device
+Disk Drill Review Found Items

-3. Go through Disk Drill’s list of located files and place a checkmark on the left of those you’d like to get back.
+5. Go through Disk Drill’s list of located files and place a checkmark on the left of those you’d like to get back.
 With the files you want to recover selected, click on the unsurprisingly named Recover button.
-Disk Drill Select Files
+Disk Drill Marked Files For Recovery

-5. The time needed for the actual recovery process (primarily) depends on the speed of your PC, its storage devices, and their condition.
+7. The time needed for the actual recovery process (primarily) depends on the speed of your PC, its storage devices, and their condition.
 When done, Disk Drill will present a report and a link to the folder where it saved all the files that had disappeared from your hard drive.
 Click on it (“Show recovered data in Explorer“) to check them out.
-Disk Drill Recovery Report
+Disk Drill Data Recovery Complete

 Windows is a multi-user OS, where each user has their own folder for personal documents and app settings.
 Sometimes, though, after an upgrade or reinstall, an app might “forget” it had stored data there.